-All Yountville Fire Station employees are full time CAL Fire personnel.
+All Yountville Fire Station employees are full-time CAL Fire personnel.
 If you are interested in becoming a firefighter with CAL Fire you can go to the link or attachment for information, or stop in and visit with one of the members of any of the CAL Fire stations in Napa County for more information.
-Job Link - 2011 Flame Step Up
+Job Link - 2011 Flame Step Up (PDF).

 Smoke detectors can save your life.
 Station personnel are happy to change batteries or install smoke or carbon monoxide detectors at any time.
 Just give us a call.

-Click the link for more information from the United States Fire Administration
+See more information from the United States Fire Administration.

 After a Fire